RakeshCharpe/Loading_pattern/README.md

 # Loading_pattern

-1.LOADING PATTERN

-Here,is the different type of loading patterns which we used in various places
+Here,is the different type of loading patterns which we used in various sites.